VladStoyanoff/WaveConverter/README.md

 This filter is specific and unlike the others.
 It filters out a specific frequency while leaving the frequncies prior to the target and after the target the same.
 We use a notch filter because, there's a very sharp noise signal at around 50 Hz for Raspberry Pi 3B+ and 60 Hz for Raspberry Pi 4.
 It is normal and is called power line intereference.
 While using a notch filter will not completely remove it, it helps a lot.
 When adding an additional amplifier to the circuit, I strongly recommend having another notch filter just like this one, because the interference will get amplified.

-The 3 resistors in a row is not very practical, but I couldn't find any other alternative, so that my total resistance is 31.8KΩ (the resistance you need to filter out 50Hz).
-If you can find a better alternative, go for it.
+The 3 resistors in a row is designed to total 31.8KΩ (the resistance you need to filter out 50Hz).

 # ADC, Raspberry Pi and Open Scope MZ